 - Pinch salt and pepper

-Defrost the Ore-Ida Shredded Hash Brown Potatoes a little.
-Press them into the base of the muffin pan, making sure they go up the sides, hanging over the top a little and leave a well in the center.
+- Defrost the Ore-Ida Shredded Hash Brown Potatoes a little.
+Press them into the base of the muffin pan, making sure they go up the sides, hanging over the top a little, with a well in the center.
 Pop them into the oven for about 20 minutes, or until the tips of the potatoes have browned a little.

-Pop the muffin pan back into the oven for about 10 minutes, or until the egg whites are cooked and the yolk is just a little runny, if it's too runny, you'll have trouble getting your nests out of the pan.
+- Pop the muffin pan back into the oven for about 10 minutes(or until the egg whites are cooked and the yolk is just a little runny).
+Note: If it's too runny, you'll have trouble getting your nests out of the pan.

 You can find Ore-Ida Shredded Hash Brown Potatoes in the Frozen Foods aisle at Walmart.